geode-sdk/docs/fields.md

 };
 ```

-This would work, however, it isn't ideal.
-You may notice that the counter never resets back down to 0, and that the same value is shared with all instances of PlayerObject.
+This works; however, it isn't ideal.
+The counter never resets back down to 0, and the same value is shared across all instances of PlayerObject.

+One could solve this problem by using the `setUserData` function in `CCNode` or by utilizing more complicated systems, but both solutions are less than ideal.

-Geode provides a solution to this problem: `field_t`. `field_t` helps provide instance variables to modified classes.
+Geode provides a better alternative: `field_t`. `field_t` helps add new instance variables to modified classes.
 Take a look at an example:

 ```cpp
 class $modify(PlayerObject) {